Attendance Policy and Procedure

 Phone GP/111/999

-Health needs impacting on attendance If a pupil is frequently absent from the academy due to particular health need/s the academy may ask to meet with parents/carers (and other professionals where appropriate) to draw up an Individual Healthcare Plan to support the pupil’s attendance.
+Health needs impacting on attendance If a pupil is frequently absent from the school due to particular health need/s the school may ask to meet with parents/carers (and other professionals where appropriate) to draw up an Individual Healthcare Plan to support the pupil’s attendance.

 Also see DfE guidance Supporting pupils at school with medical conditions – December 2015 for more information.